-Estimated impairment of long life assets
+Impairment of long life assets

-The Group reviews intangible assets and property, plant and equipment for impairment whenever external or internal factors indicate that the carrying amount of the assets may not be fully recoverable.
+The Group reviews non-amortising intangible assets for impairment each year, with amortising intangible assets and property, plant and equipment being reviewed for impairment whenever external or internal factors indicate that the carrying amount of the assets may not be fully recoverable.
 Factors considered in deciding when to perform an impairment review include significant declines in market value, negative outlooks on the industry or economy, obsolescence or damage to the assets, significant underperformance of the business compared to expectations and changes in the use of the assets.
 If an impairment analysis is performed to evaluate a long-lived asset for recoverability, management compares forecasts of cash flows expected to result from the use and eventual disposition of the long-lived asset to its carrying value.
 If the expected cash flows are less than the carrying amount an impairment charge would be recognised.